 The Turkey segment, accounted for using the equity method, represents Seaboard's investment in Butterball, LLC.
-The decreases in income from affiliates for the three and six month periods of 2016, respectively, compared to the same periods in 2015 were primarily the result of higher costs from the increased production of further processed turkey products, higher marketing costs and lower volumes, partially offset by higher prices for turkey products sold.
-Management is unable to predict future market prices for turkey products, the cost of feed or the impact to the Turkey segment from avian influenza.
-However, management anticipates positive income for this segment for the remainder of 2016.
+The decreases in income from affiliates for the three and nine month periods of 2016 compared to the same periods in 2015 were primarily the result of lower volume and prices for turkey products sold.
+Management is unable to predict future